In natural terms, Jesus of Nazareth is the teacher or leader of

 were wiped out, with the exception of one or seven couples of each animal

-species, was created by God, the Supreme Being in the story, you no doubt
+species, was created by God, the Supreme Being in the story, because the

-know, because the human kind (of which four couples were allowed to
+human kind (of which four couples were allowed to survive) had not

 There is some gross injustice being meted out here, you would say; even if